Weekly review of Azerbaijan's precious metals market

-BAKU, Azerbaijan, July 20.
-The price of an ounce of gold in Azerbaijan decreased by 38.8 manat, or $22.8 (0.68 percent), at the end of this week, Trend reports.
+BAKU, Azerbaijan, July 27.
+The price of an ounce of gold in Azerbaijan increased by 5.46 manat, or $3.2 (0.1 percent), at the end of this week, Trend reports.

 |